 - International Fees

-Emphasizes the general structure and layout of the BC Fire Code.
-Provides an overview of the fire safety requirements in and around buildings with an introduction to Division A, Division C and Division B Part 1, 2, 6 and 7.
-Students must bring a copy of the BC Fire Code and the Fire Services Act to the first class.
+This course introduces the user to the general structure and layout of the BC Fire Code.
+The course provides a general overview of the process for adopting the Code; a scan of the Preface content; a brief introduction to Division A, Parts 1, 2, 3; Division C, Parts 1, 2; and Division B Parts 1, 2, 6 and 7.
+Students are expected to bring a copy of the current BC Fire Code to the first class.

 Prerequisite(s)